BEM 201. Quantitative Analysis I. (3 h)

 BEM 325.
 Consumer Behavior.
 (3 h)

-Focuses on understanding the customers/comsumers/buyers/clients/patients/ patrons without whom marketing and business cannot survive.
+Focuses on understanding the customers/comsumers/buyers/clients/patients/patrons without whom marketing and business cannot survive.
 Examines consumer motivations, influences, decision-making processes and behaviors as they relate to the development of competitive marketing strategy.
 Discussions, mini-cases, in-class exercises, and a project are among the instructional methods used in the course.
 P- BEM 221 or POI.

 BEM 326.
 Brand Management and New Product Development.
 (3 h)

 Provides students with a unique insight into the role of a brand manager charged with identifying and implementing strategies to measure, manage and build brand equity over time.
 Special emphasis will be placed on identifying new sources of profitable growth while enhancing brand equity through strategic new product development.
-A team-based approach is utilized and supported by lectures, case studies, guest speakers, and a semseter-long brand equity assessment/new product development project.
+A team-based approach is utilized and supported by lectures, case studies, guest speakers, and a semester-long brand equity assessment/new product development project.
 P-BEM 221.

 BEM 327.
 Marketing Communications.
 (3 h)